-Name Year Personal Travel (1) (\$) Housing Benefits (2) (\$) Club Dues (3) (\$) Other Benefits (4) (\$) Total Other Personal Benefits (2) (\$) Neill A. Currie 2011 536,617 263,437 4,000 24,387 828,441 Peter C. Durhager 2011 134,764 144,000 2,000 20,755 301,519 Jeffrey D. Kelly 2011 135,505 239,437 8,190 28,989 412,121 Kevin J. O'Donnell 2011 147,037 269,437 4,100 29,600 450,174 Stephen H. Weinstein 2011 156,100 203,437 30,938 390,475
+Name Personal Travel (1) (\$) Housing Benefits (2) (\$) Other Benefits (3) (\$) Total Other Personal Benefits (\$) Neill A. Currie 425,940 263,693 13,479 703,112 Kevin J. O'Donnell 141,284 269,693 31,140 442,117 Peter C. Durhager 132,233 144,000 21,251 297,484 Jeffrey D. Kelly 157,300 239,693 33,314 430,307 Stephen H. Weinstein 175,737 195,693 29,045 400,475

-(1) Personal travel includes costs for commercial travel for the Named Executive Officer and such person's immediate family members as well as use of the corporate aircraft, and in the case of Mr. Currie, includes, in respect of Mr. Currie's commuting costs to his sole office location in Bermuda, \$406,352, and in respect of personal, non-business-related travel, \$117,716.
-The amount shown in the column for Mr. Currie is net of an aggregate amount of \$181,760 paid to the Company by Mr. Currie in accordance with the terms of his agreement relating to the use of the Company aircraft which contemplates pre-funding of certain amounts by Mr. Currie for such use.
-With respect to personal use of the corporate aircraft, amounts in this column reflect incremental variable operating costs, which include fuel, landing and handling fees, crew lodging and meal allowances, and catering.
+(1) Personal travel includes costs for commercial travel for the Named Executive Officer and such person's immediate family members as well as use of the corporate aircraft, and in the case of Mr. Currie, includes, in respect of Mr. Currie's commuting costs to his sole office location in Bermuda, \$425,940.
+The amount shown in the column for Mr. Currie is net of an aggregate amount of \$99,457 paid to the Company by Mr. Currie in accordance with the terms of his agreement relating to the use of the Company aircraft, which contemplates pre-funding of certain amounts by Mr. Currie for such use.
 For more information on travel benefits provided to the Company's senior executive officers, please see "Compensation Discussion and Analysis-Principal Components of Compensation-Other Benefits and Perquisites; Limitations and Changes" above.
 Per Company policy, all expatriate employees based in Bermuda, including Messrs.
 Kelly, O'Donnell, and Weinstein, are provided four round trips on "home leave" per year for themselves and each member of their respective families, consistent with Bermuda market practice.
 Although Mr. Durhager, as a citizen of Bermuda, is not afforded the benefit of "home leave" trips, he is, however, provided use of the corporate aircraft from time to time consistent with the aircraft usage policy applicable to the other Named Executive Officers.

-(2)This column reports the amount of housing-related benefits we provided with respect to the Bermuda residence of each Named Executive Officer, principally consisting of housing lease costs.
+- (2) This column reports the amount of housing-related benefits we provided with respect to the Bermuda residence of each Named Executive Officer, principally consisting of housing lease costs. - (3) Other benefits include financial, tax, and legal planning expenses, Company automobile expenses and club dues reimbursed by the Company, and Company matching on charitable donations.

-(3) This column represents club memberships for Named Executive Officers.

-Other benefits includes financial, tax, and legal planning expenses, company automobile expenses reimbursed by the Company, and Company matching on charitable donations.
-(4)